Rural Homes

 Beyond Nails and Screws: Understanding Wood-to-Wood Connections

-The defining characteristic of timber frame construction lies not in the size of its members—though timbers typically measure 6 inches or larger in cross-section—but in how these massive pieces connect.
+What defines timber frame construction isn’t the size of its members (though timbers typically measure 6 inches or larger in cross-section) but how these massive pieces connect.
 Traditional joinery techniques create self-locking connections that actually strengthen over time as wood seasons and compresses.
 The mortise and tenon joint, the workhorse of timber framing, exemplifies this principle perfectly.
 A precisely cut rectangular projection (tenon) slides into a corresponding hole (mortise), secured with hardwood pegs that draw the joint tight through a technique called drawboring.

-The sophistication of these connections extends far beyond simple mortise and tenon work.
+These connections go well beyond simple mortise and tenon work.
 Vermont Timber Works describes how shouldered mortise and tenon joints incorporate a one-inch shoulder that bears against the post, distributing loads more effectively than a simple tenon alone.
 This housing technique prevents the crushing that could occur under heavy loads while maintaining the visual elegance of exposed joinery.
 Through mortise and tenon joints take this concept further, with the tenon passing completely through the mortised member, often secured with wedges that lock the assembly permanently in place.

 Dovetail joints serve a different but equally important function in timber frames.
 These angled connections, commonly used to join floor joists and roof purlins to main beams, resist withdrawal through geometry alone.
 The Barn Yard notes that modern framers often cut dovetail joints flush with beam tops, maximizing headroom while maintaining the joint’s structural integrity.
 This adaptation shows how traditional techniques evolve to meet contemporary needs without sacrificing their fundamental principles.